Seeds of Clarity

 I feel human.

-Still misunderstood sometimes, still learning, but more aware than before.
+but more aware than before.

 Finding Balance in the Extremes